Community Law Advocacy

 The Community Law Advocacy program also organizes regular Public Legal Education Workshops where the public is invited to learn from legal professionals and share a free meal.
 Events and general legal information can be found on the Poverty Law Advocacy Facebook page.

-New clients or other service providers are welcome to complete the form linked here and email it to caleb.b@wachiay.org
+New clients are invited to complete the online intake form linked here.

-Alternatively, you may call 788-225-1071 and leave a detailed message on the program's confidential voice mail box.
+Alternatively, prospective clients may call 778-225-0306 and leave a detailed message on the program's confidential voicemail.

 Email: CLA@wachiay.org